Table of Content:

 Definition and Basic Principles

 Round robin call routing is a widely used technique in call centers to efficiently manage incoming calls.
 It follows a predetermined sequence to assign each call to the next available phone line or agent.
-This sequence is cyclic, meaning that once all resources have been assigned a call, the process starts again from the beginning.
+This sequence route calls is cyclic, meaning that once all resources have been assigned a call, the process starts again from the beginning.

 Imagine a round robin tournament where each team plays against every other team in a predetermined order.
 Similarly, in round robin call routing, each phone line or agent gets an equal opportunity to handle incoming calls, ensuring fairness and equal distribution of workload.

 When a call comes in, it is assigned to the next available resource in the sequence.
-This ensures that no single agent or phone line is overloaded with calls, preventing burnout and ensuring that all calls are handled efficiently.
+This ensures that no single agent or phone line inbound calls is overloaded with calls, preventing burnout and ensuring that all calls are handled efficiently.

 The Importance of Round Robin Call Routing